Nursing Home Lawyer Atlanta, GA

 - Your loved one shows signs of malnourishment/not getting their basic needs met.

-In Atlanta, Georgia, our nursing home lawyer wants you to know that abuse can be sneaky and not always obvious.
+In Atlanta, Georgia, our team wants you to know that abuse can be sneaky and not always obvious.
 You must speak with your loved one regularly to check for signs of abuse.
 We know that it can be stressful, and you may feel guilty if you discover your loved one has been abused.
 However, we are here to help right this wrong.
-If you would like to speak with a trusted lawyer from Andrew R. Lynch, P.C., give us a call now.
+If you would like to speak with a trusted lawyer from The Lynch Law Group, give us a call now.

 Causes of Nursing Home Neglect